FarronF/limerick-council-meetings/meetings/2024/09/19-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 18 July 2024.md

 Housing Support Services team are aware of the situation and have been in contact with the

-tenants with a view to finding a solution.---
+tenants with a view to finding a solution.
+---
 10.

 Question submitted by Councillor Carey